JayMtz/SpotifyUploader/README.md

   - Uses the Spotify Web API to gain authorization to a users Spotify account to create a new playlist and upload to it
   - Takes the list of songs from a SQL table and uploads them onto a users newly created Spotify playlist
   - *In order to not allow end user access to delete and retrieve database info, database management such as gets & deletes must be done outside of this program*

+  ** You will also need to add a .env file in your root directory to hold sensative information **

 ### The following endpoints to perform User actions
    - Create a new user